Shari Olefson: Early life and education

-Olefson was born in New York City and raised both in New York and Florida, where she graduated from Pine Crest School in 1981. she graduated from Carnegie Mellon University with degrees in journalism and psychology in 1985, from the Benjamin N. Cardozo School of Law at Yeshiva University and from the University of Miami Masters of Law program in 1989.
-She subsequently studied broadcast journalism at Columbia University and earned a master's degree in psychology from Nova Southeastern University.
+Africk-Olefson was born in New York City and raised both in New York and Florida, where she graduated from Pine Crest School in 1981.
+She graduated from the Carnegie Mellon University with degrees in journalism and psychology in 1985, from the Benjamin N. Cardozo School of Law at Yeshiva University, and from the University of Miami Masters of Law program in 1989.
+In 2023, she received the Alumni Achievement Award from U.M.
+School of Law.

+Following her graduation from the U.M.
+School of Law, Africk-Olefson studied broadcast journalism at Columbia University and earned a master's degree in psychology from Nova Southeastern University.